mc12345678/order-delivery-date/README.txt

 c.
 Copy files to your install.
    - Be sure to use the directory appropriate for your Zen Cart version (1.3.8, 1.3.9, 1.5.1, 1.5.5, etc.).
-   - Make sure to change any folders labeled YOUR_TEMPLATE to the template you are using.
+   - Make sure to change any folders labeled YOUR_TEMPLATE or YOUR_TEMPLATE_RESPONSIVE to the template you are using.

 To change blocked out dates, open the following file and read the instructions contained within it: includes/modules/pages/checkout_shipping/jscript_calendar_head.php

 d.
 The sql file adds a new setting under configuration>minimum values.
 If set to a value greater than 0, delivery date is required.
-If set to 0, delivery date is not required.
+If set to 0 or empty, delivery date is not required.
 Default is 1 - required.

 e.
-There is now an option to not display the Order Delivery Date selector based on the deliver to address. the ZC 1.5.5 file: includes\extra_datafiles\order_delivery_date_location.php contains a define that indicates on which destination address type the delivery date field should be shown (national to the store's location, international, or both).
+There is now an option beginning in Zen Cart 1.5.5 to not display the Order Delivery Date selector based on the deliver to address. the ZC 1.5.5 file: includes\extra_datafiles\order_delivery_date_location.php contains a define that indicates on which destination address type the delivery date field should be shown (national to the store's location, international, or both).
 (When not shown it ignores the settings above about required or optional, but when shown